carnivuth/2nd_brain/pages/datamining/preprocessing/similarity_and_dissimilarity.md

 ## Similarity

-numerical measure of how alike two data objects are, higher when objects are more alike ( range of $[0-1]$ )
+Numerical measure of how alike two data objects are, higher when objects are more alike ( range of $[0-1]$ )

 ## Dissimilarity

-numerical measure of how different two data objects are, lower when objects are more alike ( minimum value  $0$ upper bound varies )
+Numerical measure of how different two data objects are, lower when objects are more alike ( minimum value  $0$ upper bound varies )

 | ATTRIBUTE TYPE | DISSIMILARITY | SIMILARITY |
 | ---- | ---- | ---- |